-Series A, B, and C convertible preferred stockholders are entitled to annual noncumulative dividends of \$.0267, \$.1104, and \$.2936, respectively, per share if and when declared by the board of directors.
+Series A, B, and C convertible preferred stockholders are entitled to annual noncumulative dividends of 0.0267, 1.104, and 0.2936, respectively, per share if and when declared by the board of directors.
 No dividends have been declared as of December 31, 1998.

 The Series A, B, and C convertible preferred stockholders are entitled to receive, upon liquidation, the sum of (i) an amount per share equal to the issuance price; (ii) \$.0267 per share of Series A preferred stock, \$.1104 per share of Series B preferred stock, and \$.2936 per share of Series C preferred stock per annum accruing annually on the anniversary date of issuance of the Series A, B, and C preferred stock, respectively; and (iii) all declared but unpaid dividends.
 Thereafter, the remaining assets and funds, if any, shall be distributed pro rata among the common stockholders.
-If the assets or property were not sufficient to allow full payment to the Series A, B, and C shareholders.
+If the assets or property were not sufficient to allow full payment to the Series A, B, and C stockholders, the available assets shall be distributed ratably among the Series A, B, and C shareholders.

-The Series A, B, and C convertible preferred stockholders have voting rights equal to the common shares issuable upon conversion.
+The Series A, B, and C convertible preferred stockholders have voting rights equal to the common shares is suable upon conversion.